Who are we?

 What to expect

 We sing a range of songs, with a range of styles.
-We love that on any week we can have a string quartet with drums, or a grand piano with guitars – all sorts of combinations!
+We’ll sometimes have a string quartet, other times a contemporary band.

-We also meet together to get to know and love one another better — that’s why we stay on after the final song to catch up and to care for one each other.
+We also meet together to get to know and love one another better — that’s why we have a tea-time between our two Sunday meetings to catch up and to care for one each other.

 Car parking / transport